-Your goal here should be to optimize your free T3 and free T4 such that they are not LOW and preferably in at least the mid range.
+Your goal here should be to optimize your and preferably in at least the mid-range. free T3 and free T4 such that they are not LOW

 You should also optimize them such that you are no longer feeling the symptoms of hypothyroidism.

-When it comes to immune function, you should aim to not suppress your TSH down to unreadable levels.
+When it comes to immune function, you shoul. d aim to not suppress your TSH down to unreadable levels

 Do your best to optimize your thyroid while NOT suppressing your TSH.